NaluCFD/Nalu/docs/source/theory/adaptivity.rst

 code base.

-A typical h-adapted patch of elements is shown in Figure :num:`hadapt-convol`.
+A typical h-adapted patch of elements is shown in Figure :numref:`hadapt-convol`.
 The “hanging nodes" do not have control volumes associated with them.
 Rather, they are constrained to be a linear combination of the two parent edge nodes.
 There is no element assembly procedure to compute fluxes for the “hanging sub-faces" associated with